junxit/us-congress-bills-111/metadata.md

 - 2009-07-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 613). (text: CR 7/21/2009 H8458)
 - 2009-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 613).(text: CR 7/21/2009 H8458)
+- 2009-07-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.